 - Geographic Location – Membership is open to people living, working, worshiping or attending school in a specific geographic location.

-- Family – Most credit unions allow members’ families to join.
-If someone in your family is already a member of a credit union, you may also be eligible to join.
+Family – Most credit unions allow members’ families to join.
+If someone in your family is already a member of a credit union, you may also be eligible to

 - Membership in a Group – a church, school or alumni, labor union, professional organization, etc.

-Joining a credit union can be as easy as opening a Share (savings) Account with as little as $5.00
+Joining Municipal Credit Union is as easy as opening a Share (savings) Account with as little as $0.01 funded by MCU.